OneOrdinaryMan/fish-config/README.md

 # Fish config
-config files for my fish shell.
+Config files for my fish shell.
 # License
 This project is licensed under *GNU GPL v3.0 or later* license.
 Feel free to use the project.